filipe-2/filipe-2/README.md

 ## 🤹 Skill set

-Knowledge in web development languages including HTML, CSS, SASS, and JavaScript, as well as some basic knowledge of React.
+Knowledge in web development languages including HTML, CSS, SASS, and JavaScript, as well as some basic knowledge of the React library.

 I also use React Native for mobile development with Expo.